rishibhatnagar1/RpiExperiments/remoteSecurity/readme.md

 https://learn.adafruit.com/wireless-security-camera-arduino-yun/setting-up-your-arduino-yun

 Both of them have a few interesting things in common wrt concept, will keep this document updated with the learning resources/code/github profiles I come across for making this project.
 I am giving myself 2 weeks to get this done, lets see how this goes.

+Update 25/2/2015, I ended up building it all right from scratch.
+Updated all the folders, yet to update GPIO functionalities, but otherwise the code is complete.